 Another thing we hear about a lot are WiFi issues, or connectivity and data problems.
 People not being able to access the internet, use Facebook, browse the web and other things.
 This can often by solved by a reboot, turning WiFi off and back on, or a little “quick setting” you accidentally hit in the notification pulldown bar.

 When you slide down the notification bar on the Note 5 there are tons of little icons near the top.
 Some users may accidentally hit Airplane mode, which turns off all connectivity and the phone can’t make calls, send texts, browse the web or other things.
-Then, certain carriers have a “Mobile Data” toggle in this area, that can often be hit.
+Then, certain carriers have a “Mobile Data” toggle in this area, that can often be touched by accident.
 Make sure mobile data is lit up and enabled, and airplane mode is not turned on.

 If users are having WiFi or Bluetooth issues it’s always a good idea to reboot the phone, reboot the wireless router in your home, or turn Bluetooth off and back on.
 Another idea is to forget a wireless network, then reconnect, which will redo the connection and pairing and fix any issues some may experience.
 Same goes for Bluetooth.
 Repair it.

 Note 5 Performance Problems